When a Bad Animal Model is Good: Cystic Fibrosis

 A “good” animal model is one that has the same symptoms of a disease that we do, right?

-Some animal models are better than others.
-Golden retrievers get muscular dystrophy much as we do, and sheep are stand-ins for kids with the CLN6 “late-infantile” form of Batten disease.
+An article in Science (Airway acidification initiates host defense abnormalities in cystic fibrosis mice) speaks about how animal models are better than others.
+Golden retrievers get muscular dystrophy much as humans do, and sheep are stand-ins for kids with the CLN6 “late-infantile” form of Batten disease.